2 building inspectors in hard hats and high vis jackets looking at a digital tablet

 What approach does the Building Safety Regulator require from applicants when submitting their building control applications for HRB projects?

-The regulator requires applicants to provide quality, detailed building control
+The regulator requires applicants to provide quality, detailed building control applications that clearly and comprehensively demonstrate compliance with building regulations.

 What are BSR’s tips for submitting high-quality building control applications?